New vs Used Cars

 The last two boxes relate to the purchase of the more expensive F150.
 Again, you will accumulate much more in your retirement savings if you replace your F150 every 15 years instead of every 5 years (last box) than if you buy three-year-old trucks instead of new ones (second to last box).

-Ultimately, you’ll need to buy a car that best fits in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More and meets your needs.
+Ultimately, you’ll need to buy a car that best fits in your budget and meets your needs.
 As you make your choice, though, you might want to remember that there are clearly ways you can save money even if you prefer to buy new cars.
+If you choose to buy used cars, be sure to check them out thoroughly before you buy.